Calixto Zaldivar: Career

 Zaldivar's career in Philippine government was unusual in that he held positions in all branches of the government.
 In the Legislative, he was elected as a municipal councilor of Pandan from 1928 to 1934 and served as a Representative of Antique from 1934 to 1941; in the Executive branch, as Governor of Antique from 1951 to 1955 and as assistant and then acting Executive Secretary of President Diosdado Macapagal in 1964; and in the judiciary, as Associate Justice of the Supreme Court from 1964 to 1974.

 Dissenting opinion against Martial Law

 Zaldivar, along with Chief Justice Roberto Concepcion, were the dissenting voices during the deliberations on the issues arising out of the declaration of the Martial Law and the validity of the 1973 Constitution.
 They argued that the 1973 Constitution was not in force and effect because it was not validly ratified by the Filipino people.
-Despite pressure to agree to a ruling which would legitimize the Martial law government of Ferdinand Marcos and his ideology of constitutional authoritarianism, Zaldivar and Concepcion persisted in their dissent.
+Despite pressure to agree to a ruling that would legitimize the Martial law government of Ferdinand Marcos and his ideology of constitutional authoritarianism, Zaldivar and Concepcion persisted in their dissent.

-His positions as part of the Philippine Supreme court emphasized civil and political liberties at a time when their value were being questioned, and he was known for being a proponent of the social sciences, religion, law, government and statesmanship.
+His positions as part of the Philippine Supreme Court emphasized civil and political liberties at a time when their value was being questioned, and he was known for being a proponent of the social sciences, religion, law, government, and statesmanship.